 I am an Out-Of-Network mental health/behavioral health provider.
+What does that mean?

 • You will often need to pay a copay at every session, often varying from somewhere between $5-45